Which Face Wash is Best?

 For many washing your face with water is a must to feel like skin is totally clean.
 Rinseable face washes usually work up a lather on skin and can help purify it by removing oil, sebum, dirt, sweat and makeup off of its surface.

 Rinseable face wash products can be formulated for a variety of skin types.
 If you have oily skin, products formulated with salicylic or glycolic acid can be particularly effective.
 One of those products is Micellar Cleansing Water All-in-1 Purifying with Salicylic Acid.
-It can help your oily skin look shine-free and lifts impurities off of your skin, which can help it stay blemish-free.
+Although our Micellar Waters do not need rinsing, the Micellar Water All-in-1 Purifying with Salicylic Acid can help your oily skin look shine-free and lifts impurities off of your skin, which can help it stay blemish-free.
 This is particularly helpful if you are prone to skin issues such as blackheads or pimples.

 If your skin is on the more sensitive side try to use a gentle cleanser that can also wash away impurities but won’t imbalance your skin’s pH levels.
 Water Rose Micellar Cleansing Water cleanses, removes makeup, and hydrates skin without harsh rubbing or rinsing.